internago-ab/site/content/blog/how-much-does-it-cost-to-employ-people-in-france.md

 Neutral (‘‘Neutre”)

 In the absence of an identifiable tax rate, a “neutral rate” may apply.
 This is based on a 'single, no children' household.
-An employee can also demand a neutral rate for integrity reasons \[what does this mean?].
+An employee can also demand a neutral rate for integrity reasons.

 Individual (‘‘Taux individualisé”)